Wayne's World (film): Production

 Wayne's World was green-lit by Paramount Pictures in 1991.
 It was the second film based on a Saturday Night Live sketch, following The Blues Brothers in 1980.
-Producer Lorne Michaels hired Penelope Spheeris to direct, who had directed several music documentaries.
+Producer Lorne Michaels hired Penelope Spheeris to direct, after she had directed several music documentaries.
 Spheeris said, "I had been just struggling as a female director in this business for many years.
 I was 45 years old when I got that job.
 I just kept hanging in there.
 And Wayne's World happened, and it sort of flipped my life around."

 Spheeris clashed with Myers during filming.
-She told Entertainment Weekly that Myers was "emotionally needy and got more difficult as the shoot went along.
-You should have heard him bitching when I was trying to do that 'Bohemian Rhapsody' scene: 'I can't move my neck like that!
-Why do we have to do this so many times?
-No one is going to laugh at that!'"
-She said she attempted to assuage Myers by having her daughter provide him snacks, and on one occasion he stormed off the set, upset that there was no margarine for his bagel.
+She told Entertainment Weekly that Myers was "emotionally needy and got more difficult as the shoot went along", and that he complained during the "Bohemian Rhapsody" scene, refusing to believe audiences would find it funny.
+She said she attempted to assuage Myers by having her daughter provide him snacks, and that on one occasion he stormed off the set, upset that there was no margarine for his bagel.
 Myers and Spheeris argued over the final cut, causing Myers to prevent Spheeris from directing Wayne's World 2.
-Despite this, in 2022 Spheeris said the conflict between her and Myers had been overstated, and that the margarine incident was the only time when she felt Myers was being outright unreasonable.
+In 2022, Spheeris said the conflict had been overstated, and that the margarine incident was the only time when she felt Myers was being unreasonable.